banditen/cosos-ai/README.md

 **Your data is yours.
 Period.**

-COSOS is built with enterprise-grade security from day one:
+Cosos is built with enterprise-grade security from day one:

-- ✅ **Private by Design** - Your AI agent learns ONLY from your data, never shared across users
+- ✅ **Private by Design** - Your artifacts and data are never shared across users
 - ✅ **End-to-End Encryption** - All data encrypted in transit (TLS) and at rest (AES-256)
 - ✅ **Row-Level Security** - Supabase RLS ensures you can only access your own data
-- ✅ **OAuth 2.0** - Industry-standard authentication for Gmail/Calendar access
+- ✅ **OAuth 2.0** - Industry-standard authentication via Google
 - ✅ **No Data Sharing** - We never train models on your data or share with third parties
-- ✅ **SOC 2 Roadmap** - Building toward SOC 2 Type II compliance (Q3 2026)
+- ✅ **SOC 2 Roadmap** - Building toward SOC 2 Type II compliance
 - ✅ **GDPR/CCPA Ready** - Data deletion, export, and privacy controls

-**Your business intelligence stays with you.** COSOS is a tool you use and train for yourself, not a shared AI that learns from everyone.
+**Your business intelligence stays with you.** Cosos is a tool you use and customize for yourself, not a shared platform that learns from everyone.

 ---